-Bennett Lane Winery is one of the most northerly wineries located in Napa Valley.
+Bennett Lane Winery is one of the most northerly wineries located in Napa Valley and has the distinction of being the northernmost winery in the Napa Valley open to the public by walk-in.
 As a result, when compared to the “wine strip” of Highway 29 south of St. Helena this part of the valley is on the opposite spectrum.
 Fewer tourists equates to less traffic and crowds in tasting rooms.
 Very nice!
 The winery is located about 3 miles north of Calistoga in the cradle of the Napa Valley where the eastern Vaca mountains come together with the western Mayacamas.
 Continue much past here, and you wind through the hills into Sonoma County.
 Note, the actual Bennett Lane road sits just north of the winery but the winery entrance is located just off of Highway 128.
 Their motto incorporates their geographic location, “Crafting Fine Wine at the Pinnacle of Napa Valley.”

-In addition to their estate vineyard surrounding the winery, they also own 14 acres across from nearby Chateau Montelena.
-Because of its northerly location this is a good place to either start or finish your wine tasting day.
+In addition to the estate vineyard surrounding the winery, they also own 14 acres across from nearby Chateau Montelena.
+Because of its northerly location this is a good place to either start or finish your day of wine tasting.
 There are excellent views of the nearby mountains and vineyards.
 When you drive in note the different grape varietals next to the parking lot – the rows are all labeled.
 The intimate tasting room is located in a modern Mediterranean style tile roof building – if one of the doors are open inside, you will be able to look right into their barrel room.

-Randy is a huge Nascar racing fan, has his own NASCAR team, and owns several cars.
+Randy is a huge Nascar racing fan, has his own NASCAR team, and owns several cars and in 2013 was inducted into the Stock Car Racing Hall of Fame.
 His enthusiasm and passion for racing has carried to others who work at the winery.
 Even winemaker, Rob Hunter is now a fan.
 During one visit a wide screen television was setup in their barrel room broadcasting live from Infineon Raceway in Sonoma.
 They are sponsors of the Bennett Lane Winery 200 at Infineon.
 In a racing world dominated by beer ads and sponsorship it is uniquely refreshing to find a winery involved!

 Maximus is a name synonymous with Bennett Lane Winery (both a red and white wine).
 It is named after the 2nd century Roman Emperor Magnus Maximus.
 The owners have a collection of ancient European coins and each of their wine has an image of an old Roman coin on the label.
 Several original coins dating from several thousand years ago are displayed in the tasting room.